neilralston/MechaCar_Statistical_Analysis/README.md

 1. Determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
 The assumed significance level is 0.05%.

    The p-value of all manufacturing lots compared to the population mean is 0.06.
-This is close enough to the signficance level to conclude that the results *are*          statistically different from the population mean.
+This is close enough to the significance level to conclude that the results *are*          statistically different from the population mean.

    ![Coil_T-Test_All](Coil_t-test1.PNG)

    The p-value of Manufacturing Lot 1 compared to the population mean is 1.0.
-This is greater than the signficance level, so it can be concluded that the results for    Lot 1 *are not* significantly different from the population mean.
+This is greater than the significance level, so it can be concluded that the results for    Lot 1 *are not* significantly different from the population mean.

    ![Coil_T-Test_Lot1](Coil_t-test2.PNG)

    The p-value of Manufacturing Lot 2 compared to the population mean is 0.60.
-This is greater than the signficance level, so it can be concluded that the results for    Lot 2 *are not* significantly different from the population mean.
+This is greater than the significance level, so it can be concluded that the results for    Lot 2 *are not* significantly different from the population mean.

    ![Coil_T-Test_Lot2](Coil_t-test3.PNG)

    Finally, the p-value of Manufacturing Lot 3 compared to the population mean is 0.04.
-This is less than the signficance level, so it can be concluded that the          results for Lot 3 *are* significantly different from the population mean.
+This is less than the significance level, so it can be concluded that the          results for Lot 3 *are* significantly different from the population mean.
 This confirms the findings in Deliverable 2 that Manufacturing Lot 3 contains some          outlier results.

    ![Coil_T-Test_Lot3](Coil_t-test4.PNG)